BryanEAtherton/Create-and-View-Events-in-Windows-Event-Viewer/README.md

 </p>

 <h1>Create and View Events in Windows Event Viewer</h1>
 Here we will create failed login events using SSMS in the Windows VM and observe them in Windows Event Viewer.
+Creating these logs is part of the larger Azure Honeynet and SOC project.

 <h2>Operating System Used</h2>
 -Windows 10